 In the senior year, all Social Studies concentrators enroll in a one-on-one tutorial (Social Studies 99) in preparation for researching and writing a senior thesis.
 This is a requirement for all concentrators.

-All sophomores considering concentrating in Social Studies must take Social Studies 10a: Introduction to Social Studies in the fall term.
-This course is a prerequisite for submitting a Declaration of Intent, which must be approved by the Director of Studies.
-The deadline for filing a Declaration of Intent for sophomores (members of the class of 2020) is Tuesday, October 17th, 2017.
+All sophomores considering concentrating in Social Studies must take Social Studies 10a: Introduction to Social Studies, in the fall term.
+This course is a prerequisite for submitting a Declaration of Intent, which is due in mid-October for students who are planning to declare Social Studies as their concentration in November.

 13 courses (52 credits)

 - Social Studies 98, the junior tutorial.
 Students must take two junior tutorials.

 - Social Studies 99, the senior tutorial (year-long 8-credit course, indivisible).

 - One course in economics.
 This requirement can be fulfilled by taking Economics 10a and/or 10b, or by taking one course in economics for which Economics 10 is a prerequisite.
 The economics requirement must be completed by the end of the junior year.

 - One course in elementary statistics.
 The statistics requirement must be completed by the end of the junior year.

 - Social Studies 40, The Philosophy and Methods of the Social Sciences, or another course in social science methodology.
 Students who are studying social theory may petition to substitute an appropriate social theory course.
 Students must complete this requirement by the end of the junior year.